In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 - output_expression after the keyword RETURNING is the expression that specifies the columns to be returned as the output.

-- if you put an asterix(*) as output_expression, it will return all the columns from the inserted rows as the output.
+- If you put an asterix(*) as output_expression, it will return all the columns from the inserted rows as the output.

-- You can also rename the returned value in RETURNING clause by using the AS keyword followed by the name of the output, here output_name.
+- You can also rename the returned value in the RETURNING clause by using the AS keyword followed by the name of the output, here output_name.

 Example: